SRI-CSL/yices2/doc/sphinx/source/parameters.rst

 The var-decay controls how fast variable activities go down.
 A smaller number makes variable activities decay faster.

-The randomness parameter specifies how much random decisions are made during the search.
+The randomness parameter specifies how many random decisions are made during the search.
 For example, if randomness is 0.1, approximately 10% of the decision variables are picked randomly (and 90% of the decision variables are selected based on activity).

-Once a decision variable 'x' is selected, the branching mode determines whether 'x' is set to true or false.
+Once a decision variable *x* is selected, the branching mode determines whether *x* is set to true or false.

   +----------------+-------------+----------------------------------------------+
   | Parameter	   | Value       |  Meaning                                     |